 In 2017, FBC entered into an agreement to purchase capacity and energy from CPC, acting on behalf of the Brilliant Expansion Power Corporation, from January 2018 through to December 2027.
 The agreement was accepted by the BCUC in October 2017.

-(b) Included in other commitments is an operating lease and defined benefit pension plan funding obligations.
+(b) Included in other commitments are operating leases and defined benefit pension plan funding obligations.